lomky/zhuyin-onboard-layout/README.md

 ## Onboard documentation

-These is an HTML version of the Onboard documentation in the doc directory of this repo
+There is an HTML version of the Onboard documentation in the doc directory of this repo.
 Point your browser at the repository's `/doc/index.html` file to browse it.